 Postpartum phone counseling

 Postpartum phone counseling is offered to all first time breastfeeding clients and those in need of additional support during the postpartum period.
 We can help you with breastfeeding, nutrition/safety, talk to you about any challenges you may be experiencing while transitioning to motherhood, and provide referrals as needed.
-Calls are made weekly for the first six weeks after your baby is born.
+Calls are made weekly for the first three weeks after your baby is born.

 The Midwife Center offers hour-long lactation consults if you experience an issue with breastfeeding.
 We also offer appointments during pregnancy if you have breastfeeding concerns that need to be addressed prior to your baby's birth, as well as appointments to discuss concerns about returning to work.
 You can make an appointments by calling the front office at 412.321.6880.